 On the other side of the bridge, the Schuber Trail turns left, passing the ruins of the historic Sanders Farm.
 It goes by the former camp archery range (now a campsite) and rifle range (now designated as McMullen Field) and follows a camp road past several more campsites and cabins.
 The trail then descends to the shore of Lake Vreeland.

 After passing the Mothers’ Pavilion on the left, the Schuber Trail turns right at a sign “Explorer & Pioneer.”
 Here, the white-blazed Millstone Trail joins briefly.
 Just ahead, with the Explorer Cabin on the left, the two trails diverge at a fork.
 Bear left to continue along the Schuber Trail.
 After a steady climb, you’ll come to a second junction where the Millstone Trail crosses.
-Proceed ahead on the Schuber Trail, now retracing your steps back to the parking area on Skyline Drive where the hike began.Publication: Submitted by Daniel Chazin on 08/10/2004 updated/verified on 12/30/2014
+Proceed ahead on the Schuber Trail, now retracing your steps.
+When the Schuber Trail ends at a junction with the purple-on-white-blazed Tamarack Loop, continue ahead (uphill) on the Tamarack Loop, following it back to the parking area on Skyline Drive where the hike began.Publication: Submitted by Daniel Chazin on 08/10/2004 updated/verified on 12/30/2014

 This loop hike traverses several historic Scout trails, climbs to panoramic viewpoints, and follows a picturesque stream.